JamesJFan/Digital-Ecology-INFRA-DMTP/README.md

 A repository housing a digital ecology of the decaying urban infrastructure in NYC and the affordable housing and zoning laws.

-Final Video was not included due to size limitations.